* Transport restrictions hit farms in province at core of outbreak

 * Hubei is important producer of chickens, eggs

-BEIJING, Feb 4 (Reuters) - Some poultry farmers in the province at the heart of China's coronavirus outbreak are having to euthanise young birds amid new rules designed to contain the disease that have paralyzed live animal transport, feed supply and slaughterhouses.
+BEIJING, Feb 4 (Reuters) - Some poultry farmers in the province at the heart of China's coronavirus outbreak are having to euthanise young birds as new rules to contain the disease have paralyzed the transport of feed supply and live animals to slaughterhouses.

 "Farmers have no way of getting by," said one farmer who preferred to be identified only by her surname Chen and who produces about 7,000 eggs a day near Huanggang city.
 "I am using up my feed stocks and don't know how I'm going to get my eggs out."

 Videos have circulated on Chinese social media this week appearing to show farmers in unspecified locations burying chicks, ducklings and adult ducks alive, as well as eggs.
-Reuters could not verify the veracity of the videos, nor when and where they were filmed.
+Reuters was unable to verify the videos, or confirm when and where they were filmed.

 China produced 22 million tonnes of poultry meat in 2019, up 12% on the year earlier amid a pork shortage caused by African swine fever.